 Visualizing company OKRs in Kanbanize

-A team or department's OKRs are meant to support long-term organizational goals.
+A department or team's OKRs are meant to support long-term organizational goals.
 Team OKRs indicate the actions a team will execute and the required results of those activities, so they can really impact the strategic level.
 Department OKRs are usually set and reviewed quarterly; however, dynamic markets may require monthly OKR reviews.
 Let’s illustrate with a product team OKRs.

 Objective: Improve the analytics functionalities of our product.